 In general, all courses must be comparable to those offered by Lafayette.
 Course that are vocational, professional, experiential, etc. are not eligible for transfer.
 A maximum of 16 (18 for BS Engineering) course credits/units will be awarded in transfer.

 Lafayette students may be eligible to receive academic credit for college courses from a regionally accredited college or university.
 All courses must have prior approval via a petition to the Registrar’s Office.
-While many departments will accept credit for online courses, to be eligible for transfer online courses must have significant student-faculty and student-student interaction.
+While some departments will accept credit for online courses, to be eligible for transfer online courses must have significant student-faculty and student-student interaction.

 Approved courses with a grade of C or higher are eligible for transfer and Pass/Fail grades are not acceptable.
 Grades will not be recorded or computed in the Lafayette GPA.